vkeswani/BerTSP/README.md

 # BerTSP
-## Formulating Sentence Ordering as the Asymmetric Travelling Salesman Problem
+## Formulating Neural Sentence Ordering as the Asymmetric Traveling Salesman Problem
 **Authors**: Vishal Keswani & Harsh Jhamtani

 This repository describes the code for our work on Sentence Ordering as ATSP presented at INLG 2021.